votingworks/electionguard-kotlin-multiplatform/docs/JsonSerializationSpec1.9.md

 * Context.json divided into two parts:
   1. election_config.json has the configuration parameters input to the KeyCeremony.
   2. election_initialized.json is the output of the KeyCeremony, including the guardians (separate guardian files are not needed).
-* Renaming of fields to match the 1.9 spec vocabulary.
+* Renaming of fields to closer match the 1.9 spec vocabulary.
-* ContestData is more fully specified
+* ContestData is more fully specified.
-* Preencrypted Ballots are new
+* Preencrypted Ballots are new.

 ### constants.json